vegaprotocol/documentation/versioned_docs/version-v0.72/concepts/assets/deposits-withdrawals.md

 If you choose an amount to withdraw that is higher than the withdrawal threshold, the multi-signature bundle will only be usable after the withdrawal delay has passed, after which the assets can be moved into an Ethereum wallet.

-Once the delay time has passed, and the bundle is valid, **the withdrawal must be completed by submitting the bundle to Ethereum and paying the gas fee required.
-Usually this will be done by the party wishing to receive the funds**.
+Once the delay time has passed, and the bundle is valid, **the withdrawal must be completed by submitting the bundle to Ethereum and paying the gas fee required**.
+Usually this will be done by the party wishing to receive the funds.
 This can be done using Vega Console or another user interface, or manually using the [smart contract](../../api/bridge/contracts/ERC20_Bridge_Logic.md) and an Ethereum RPC node.

 :::tip Query for data
 You can see the threshold and delay for withdrawals in [Vega Console ↗](https://console.fairground.wtf).